What is a good product page?

 - Show the product from many angles.

-- Set up a zoom so that we can see the product more closely.
+- Set up a zoom so we can see the product more closely.

-Make it easier to navigate between product sheets
+Make it easier to navigate between product pages

 - It is likely that the visitor wants to see other products on your site: offer them the chance to see similar and/or complementary products.